-You can also submit the Continuing Student Scholarship Application for consideration for an institutional scholarship.
+You can also submit the Continuing Student Scholarship Application for consideration for an institutional scholarship, also due March 2nd each year.
 If you're thinking about attending Summer Session at UC Merced or certain other summer programs, you should complete the Summer Session Financial Aid Application.
 You can find both of these applications here.

 After applying for financial aid, you may be selected for a process called Verification.
 This means that you may be required to submit further documentation to verify your financial aid eligibility.
 Stay on track by checking the Student Checklist and email in your UC Merced Connect portal frequently.
 Also, be sure to submit your documentation by the June 1st deadline.